Release Date: October 4, 2011

-CASVA also announced the appointment of six senior and five visiting senior fellows, including a Millon Architectural History Guest Scholar for fall 2009; two postdoctoral fellows; 18 predoctoral fellows; and four predoctoral fellowships for historians of American art to travel abroad.
+CASVA also announced the appointment of six senior and four visiting senior fellows, two postdoctoral fellows, 18 predoctoral fellows, and three predoctoral fellowships for historians of American art to travel abroad.

-CASVA was founded 30 years ago to promote the study of the history, theory, and criticism of art, architecture, and urbanism through the formation of a community of scholars.
-A variety of private sources supports the program of fellowships, and the appointments are ratified by the Gallery’s Board of Trustees.
+CASVA was founded in 1979 to promote the study of the history, theory, and criticism of art, architecture, and urbanism through the formation of a community of scholars.
+A variety of private sources supports the program of fellowships, and the appointments are ratified by the Gallery's Board of Trustees.

 The position of Samuel H. Kress Professor was created in 1965.
 It is reserved for a distinguished art historian who, as the senior member of CASVA, pursues scholarly work and counsels predoctoral fellows in residence.

 The position of Andrew W. Mellon Professor was created in 1994 for distinguished academic and museum professionals.
-Mellon professors serve two consecutive years and pursue independent research at CASVA while collaborating in scholarly exchanges with the Mellon senior curator and Mellon head of scientific research.
+Mellon professors serve two consecutive years and pursue independent research at CASVA.

 The position of Edmond J. Safra Visiting Professor was established in 2002 through a grant from the Edmond J. Safra Philanthropic Foundation.
 The Safra Professor serves for up to six months, forging connections between the research of the curatorial staff and that of visiting scholars at CASVA.
-At the same time, the Safra Professor advances his or her own research on subjects associated with the Gallery’s permanent collection.
-The Safra Professor may also present seminars or curatorial lectures for graduate students and emerging scholars and curators from other institutions.
-The Safra Professor’s area of expertise varies from year to year, spanning the Gallery’s permanent collection—from sculpture, to painting, to works on paper of all periods.
+At the same time, the Safra Professor advances his or her own research on subjects associated with the Gallery's permanent collection.
+The Safra Professor may also organize colloquia for predoctoral fellows and for emerging scholars and curators.
+The Safra Professor's area of expertise varies from year to year, spanning the Gallery's permanent collection—from sculpture, to painting, to works on paper of all periods.